Vladimir Kozlov: Inoki Genome Federation (2011–2012)

 On August 30, 2011, it was announced that Prudius would be making his first post-WWE appearance on September 3, working for the Japanese promotion Inoki Genome Federation (IGF) under his new ring name Alexander Kozlov.
 He made his debut on September 3 at Genome17, losing to Eric Hammer in under three minutes.
 On December 2, Kozlov defeated Montanha Silva.
 On May 26, 2012, at the IGF Genome 20, Prudius battled Jérôme Le Banner for the IGF Championship, but lost in three minutes.
 On July 10, Prudius got a rematch for the title, but lost again to Jerome Le Banner.
-He has not wrestled since his last match for IGF, electing to focus on work as an actor and stuntman.

-Impact Wrestling (2021–present)
+Impact Wrestling/Total Nonstop Action Wrestling (2021–present)

 On April 26, 2021, Prudius joined Impact Wrestling as a Russian-language commentator via Rutube.
 His debut at the 2021 Rebellion event was his first wrestling appearance in eight years.
 He made an on screen cameo on March 17, 2023, where he reunited with Santino Marella.
-Santino joked with him that he "couldn't say his name as it was copyrighted", since WWE own the name Vladimir Kozlov (compared to Santino owning the name Santino Marella) meaning his name was technically Vladimir Kozlov during the segment, they just couldn't say it.
+On the October 12, 2023, edition of Impact Wrestling, Prudius returned to assist Dirty Dango in a five-way match.